John 20:5

 John 20:5 is the fifth verse of the twentieth chapter of the Gospel of John in the Bible.
 The Beloved Disciple and Peter have travelled to the tomb of Jesus to investigate Mary Magdalene's report that the body of Jesus had disappeared.
-In this verse the Beloved Disciple arrives at the tomb and while he looks in, he does not enter it.
+In this verse, the Beloved Disciple arrives at the tomb; he looks in, but he does not enter it.

 Content

-In the King James Version of the Bible the text reads:
+In the King James Version of the Bible, the text reads: